-Although these compilations would not replace the underlying law they describe, they should be officially published as part of states' codes.
+These collections should be enacted as positive law.
 This would assist in ensuring that the compilation remains current and complete; if published unofficially, they would quickly go out of date.
-Further, including the compilations in the codes will give legislators an opportunity to examine the state's collateral sanctions as a collection.
+Because official codification would ultimately require an act of the legislature, codification would give legislators an opportunity to examine the state's collateral sanctions as a collection.
 At the moment, it is virtually impossible for policymakers and the public to make informed judgments about whether collateral sanctions are overabundant, just right, or insufficient.
+The ABA Standards recommended codification.
+See ABA CRIMINAL JUSTICE STANDARD 19-2.1.